Global regularity for axisymmetric, swirl-free solutions of the Euler equation in four dimensions: Introduction

 and $C_{s,d}>0$ is an absolute constant independent of $u^0$ depending only on $s$ and $d$.
 Furthermore, if $T_{max}<+\infty$, then

 Note that for axisymmetric, swirl-free solutions, this regularity criterion can be expressed as

 \end{theorem}

-\begin{remark} The local wellposedness result was proven by Kato in \cite{KatoLocalWP} and the Beale-Kato-Majda regularity criterion was proven in \cite{BKM}.
-Note that it is common to denote the anti-symmetric part of $\nabla u$ by $\omega$.
+\begin{remark} The local wellposedness result was proven by Kato in \cite{KatoLocalWP} and the Beale-Kato-Majda regularity criterion \eqref{BKM} was proven by Beale, Kato, and Majda for $d=3$ in \cite{BKM} and by Kato and Ponce for $d\geq 4$ in \cite{KatoPonce}.
+Note that it is common to denote the anti-symmetric part of $\nabla u$ by $\omega$ when $d\geq 4$, and the vorticity cannot be expressed by a vector.
 We use $A$ instead, because in our context this makes it clearer when we express the relationship between $A$ and the scalar vorticity $\omega(r,z)=\partial_r u_z-\partial_zu_r$. \end{remark}